 The copyright statute at the time protected only defined categories of works, one of which was "pictorial illustrations or works connected with the fine arts," so when sued, Donaldson defended by arguing that the the posters were not copyrightable.
 Thus, in a narrow sense, Justice Holmes opinion was addressed to the no-longer-relevant-today doctrinal point of explaining why circus posters were "pictorial illustrations or works connected with the fine arts."
-But his language and reasoning made broader argument that copyright is not just for "fine" art, or even just for good art.
+But his language and reasoning made a broader argument that copyright is not just for "fine" art, or even just for good art.
 Copyright protects all creative works, regardless of their artistic merit.
 This rule, which has become known as the Bleistein non-discrimination principle, is now a central precept of U.S. copyright law.

 It is obvious also that the plaintiffs' case is not affected by the fact, if it be one, that the pictures represent actual groups - visible things.
 They seem from the testimony to have been composed from hints or description, not from sight of a performance.
 But even if they had been drawn from the life, that fact would not deprive them of protection.
 The opposite proposition would mean that a portrait by Velasquez or Whistler was common property because others might try their hand on the same face.
 Others are free to copy the original.
-They are not free to copy the copy....
+They are not free to copy the copy. . . .

 If there is a restriction it is not to be found in the limited pretensions of these particular works.
 The least pretentious picture has more originality in it than directories and the like, which may be copyrighted.
+18. 17 U.S.C. § 101.
+The definition in terms of discrete images is unfortunate; it would seem to exclude any audiovisual display produced by continuous motion, rather than in discrete frames like a film or digital video.